 Is It Hard to Get Budtender Jobs?

 If you have the requisite budtender license, you have a good employment chance depending on where you live.
-The marijuana industry will create over 414,000 jobs by 2021.
+By late 2021, the cannabis industry has created an estimated 321,000 jobs, and this number is only projected to grow.

 The best cannabis industry sectors for jobs, in descending order, are: